pavan5yerra/nodejs/notes/architecture.md

-Node JS Architecture  internal working
+***Node JS Architecture  internal working***

 Node Js is built with two components  V8 Engine (Google's) +   LibUV

 - V8  Engine is for Executing javascript code
-- Lib UV is a library used for handling Eventloop and Thread Pools.
+- Lib UV is a library used for handling Eventloop , Thread Pools (non blocking I/O operations)